Patrick3131/Tentacles/README.md

     - Analytics event reporting
     - Error reporting
     - Adding user attributes
-- Typesafety for events and no manual data converting between event layers
+- Type-safety for events and no manual data converting between event layers
 - Domain-driven analytics with ValueProposition
 - Middleware to transform/ignore events for reporters